Updated on December 30, 2014

 Drawback: Benefits almost always less than GIC plan coverage.

 Q) I am leaving state service, but I am not retiring.
-I have ten or more years of full-time service (as determined by The State Board of Retirement or my retirement board) and I will be eligible for a state pension and will retire from a GIC-eligible agency.
+I am vested in the retirement system and am eligible for a state pension and will retire from a GIC-eligible agency.
 I am leaving my retirement monies in the State's retirement system.
 How can I continue my health and life coverage with the GIC?